 Azzad’s Ethical Investing Process

 Azzad follows ethical investing criteria based on Islamic principles of economic and social justice.
-All investments are screened to exclude companies that profit from interest, alcohol, tobacco, gambling, pornography, weapons, prisons, war/international conflict, hydraulic fracturing, and other areas that cause societal or environmental harm.
+All investments are screened to exclude companies that profit from interest, alcohol, tobacco, gambling, pornography, weapons, prisons, and other areas that cause societal or environmental harm.
 Companies with high debt ratios are also excluded.

 Azzad’s mission is to provide investment services designed to help clients enjoy optimum performance without compromising their values.